Hubs-Foundation/hubs-docs/docs/spoke-controls.md

 ---
 id: spoke-controls
 title: Spoke Controls
+description: Spoke controls can be a little disorienting at first.
+Mouse and keyboard use is defined.
 ---

 We recommend using spoke on a desktop or laptop computer as some features are not accessible without a mouse and keyboard.